 Fig. 10.
-The declaration for well-scoped de Bruijn terms in Coq
+The declaration for scoped de Bruijn terms in Coq

-Lessons learned The challenge encouraged us to rethink what a library such as Autosubst is missing: Is it possible to prove substitutivity lemmas automatically?
-What about renaming or anti-renaming-lemmas?
-How can we support more advanced (object) types?
-The challenge problem provided the motivation to extend and generalize the Autosubst library to also support well-typed syntax and proofs of substitution and renaming lemmas.
+challenge problem provided the motivation to extend and generalize the Autosubst library to also support well-typed syntax and proofs of substitution and renaming lemmas.
 This will reduce the boilerplate infrastructure we have built manually.
 It is unclear if one can also automatically generate proofs of the anti-renaming lemmas, as they do not hold in general.

-Comparison The proofs were developed parallel with the ones in Beluga.
+Comparison The proofs were developed in parallel with the ones in Beluga.
 Together with our self-imposed restriction to similar lemma statements, difficulties arose in the same places - notwithstanding the different approach to variable binding.
 We were thus surprised not by the differences but by the similarities between the solutions in Beluga and Coq.
 This similarity might disappear for more complex syntax, where good practices are less established, as well as for different approaches to binders, such as single-point substitutions or nominal logic.